Deferred liability definition

 Presentation of a Deferred Liability

-If a deferred liability is not to be settled for more than one year, then it is classified on your balance sheet as a long-term liability.
-If the settlement date is within one year, then it should instead be classified as a short-term liability.
+If a deferred liability is not to be settled for more than one year, then it is classified on your balance sheet as a non-current liability.
+If the settlement date is within one year, then it should instead be classified as a current liability.
+These two classifications are shown in the following balance sheet exhibit.
+Deferred liabilities are rarely labeled as such on the balance sheet; instead, they are included in other line items.